Photo Credit: picjumbo

-That’s just the beginning of what Facebook knows about you, since it is constantly creating new platforms – such as Facebook Messenger – to keep you safe within the Facebook world at all times.
+That’s just the beginning of what Facebook knows about you, since it is constantly creating platforms – such as Facebook Messenger released in 2011 – to keep you safe within the Facebook world at all times.
 If anything, the rise of mobile means that Facebook has even greater influence on your daily life.
 Just as Google owns the desktop, Facebook owns the mobile device.

 Can Facebook be trusted?

 In any dystopian scenario, Facebook would become the perfect mechanism for keeping track of a nation’s citizens – simply enable the feds to have backdoor access to Facebook, and they would know an uncomfortable amount about you and your friends.

 Of course, it’s hard to think of Facebook as some kind of Orwellian Big Brother because, well, Mark Zuckerberg still seems like a little brother who just dropped out of Harvard.
 He’s now part of the Silicon Valley crowd that’s trying to empower people and break up Big Business and Big Government, right?
 That’s what Facebook wants you to think, of course.